Willow Tearooms: The Willow Tearooms today

 The restoration of the building during 2014–2018 was budgeted at £10 million and was funded through a mixture of private and grant money including almost £4 million from The Heritage Lottery Fund, The Monument Trust, Historic Environment Scotland, Glasgow City Heritage Trust, Glasgow City Council, Dunard Fund and Architectural Heritage Fund.
 Following an international competition run by the Royal Incorporation of Architects in Scotland, Simpson & Brown were appointed as conservation architects and lead design consultants.
 The restoration project is complemented by the creation of a retail outlet, education, conferencing and visitor centre in the adjoining 215 Sauchiehall Street premises.
 The restoration of no 217 included extensive re-creation of Mackintosh's interior schemes and decorative elements lost over the years.
 Large quantities of furniture to Mackintosh's designs have also been reproduced for use in the various parts of the Tearooms (the originals being lost or in private and museum collections throughout the world).
 One of the most celebrated spaces in the building, the Room de Luxe, has been fully restored and includes a suite of specially commissioned furniture, re-created chandeliers, gesso panels and carpets.
 Culturally significant as a venue in Glasgow where women first began to socialise outside the home, this room is once again used for its original purpose.

 The Tearooms were operated under the governance of the Trust as a social enterprise, with the objectives of creating training, learning, employment and other opportunities and support for young people and communities.
 The Prince's Trust and Dumfries House are partners in providing training for the young people who work at the Tearooms and receive training and career-building experience.
-In January 2024, it was announced that the National Trust for Scotland had acquired ownership of the Tearooms from the Willow Tea Rooms Trust.
+In January 2024, it was announced that the National Trust for Scotland (NTS) had acquired ownership of the Tearooms from the Willow Tea Rooms Trust.
 Long term survival of the venue following external financial pressures during the immediate preceding years was cited as the key factor in the change of ownership.
+On 12 February 2026 the NTS announced that the business name had been changed to 'The Mackintosh Tearooms' stating that the name change "connects it clearly to Charles Rennie Mackintosh and the contribution he and his wife Margaret Macdonald (who produced designs for the interior) made to Scotland and the world."